 Step 3: Plant the tomato very deeply.
 Much deeper than what might seem right.
 Plant it up to right under the second set of leaves, then press the soil firmly around the stalk.
 The first set of leaves are called the Cotyledon leaves and they look like this to the right:

 The cool thing about a tomato plant is that it will grow roots from the entire stalk that is submerged underground.
-This causes many layers of extra roots to develop that help to stabilize the adult plant as well as increase the plant’s ability to absorb nutrients.
+This ability creates many layers of extra roots to develop.
+These additional roots help to stabilize the adult plant as well as increase the plant’s ability to absorb nutrients from the soil.

-Step 5: Water the babies in the morning only and also very carefully so as not to splash water and soil up on to the leaves.
+Step 5: Water the babies in the morning and also be very careful not to splash water and soil up on to the leaves.
 The wet leaves are prone to blight.

 Step 6: Stake them up!
 Tomato vines are not happy lying on the ground.
 The fruit rots easily if it touches the soil for any length of time.
 So they need to be staked if you’re planting them in the ground.